MEGATREX4/megatrex4/README.md

 ### Hi there 👋

+YouTuber
+Twitch streamer
+Volunteer translation into Ukrainian.

+I want as many projects as possible to be in Ukrainian, so I will work hard on this.

-🔭 I’m currently working on translation minecraft mods
+🔭 I’m currently working on this mod translation for minecraft
 | Mod                	| Status                                                                                                                                         	|
 |-----------------------	|---------------------------------------------------------------------------------------------------------------------------------------------------	|
 | Apotheosis            	| [![Crowdin](https://badges.crowdin.net/apotheosis-uk-ua/localized.svg)](https://crowdin.com/project/apotheosis-uk-ua)                             	|